Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Syringa meyeri ‘Palibin’ is a dwarf Korean lilac bush for small gardens as it grows to around 4-5 ft.
 (1.2-1.5 m) tall

 Dwarf lilac bushes are ideal flowering plants for compact spaces.
 Although many lilac species are large shrubs or small trees, a few cultivars only grow up to 3 ft.
 (1 m) high.
-The small shrubs have a compact rounded growth, and they produce sweetly scented clusters of pink flowers in spring.
+The small shrubs have compact, rounded growth, and they produce sweetly scented clusters of pink flowers in spring.

 Small lilac shrubs are ideal for front-of-house planting, mixed shrub borders, or perennial flower beds.
 The showy flowers and dense foliage add plenty of color and greenery to small gardens.
 Grow small lilac shrubs in full sun where they thrive in zones 3 to 7.